Nezunoban/Autonomusings/themes/autono/README.md

 ### Customisations

-* Most of the customisable SCSS styles in [_static-src/scss/hyde-hyde_](https://github.com/htr3n/hyde-hyde/blob/master/static-src/scss/hyde-hyde) and Hugo templates in [_hyde-hyde/layouts_](https://github.com/htr3n/hyde-hyde/blob/master/layouts) are modularised and can be altered/adapted easily.
+* Most of the customisable SCSS styles in [_static-src/scss/autono_](https://github.com/Nezunoban/Autonomusings/tree/master/themes/autono/static-src/scss/autono) and Hugo templates in [_autono/layouts_](https://github.com/Nezunoban/Autonomusings/tree/master/themes/autono/blob/master/layouts) are modularised and can be altered/adapted easily.

 ## Portfolio

-Since version 2.0+, I added a portfolio page just in case.
+Since version 2.0+, htr3n added a portfolio page just in case.
 If you need it, simply add a menu section '_Portfolio_' in `config.toml` as following.

 ```toml
 [[menu.main]]